-- FJPME : construct the tile from a pawprint and jitter pattern such that one jitter observation is made from each pawprint in turn.
+- FJPME: construct the tile from a pawprint and jitter pattern such that one jitter observation is made from each pawprint in turn.
 Within each pawprint position there can be a microstep pattern.
 The whole sequence may be repeated with different science filters.

-The letters in these sequences stand for the following actions: F - set a filter, P - execute a pawprint offset, J - execute a jitter offset, M - execute a microstep pattern, and E - take an exposure.
+The letters in these sequences stand for the following actions: \mathbf{F} - set a filter, \mathbf{P} - execute a pawprint offset, \mathbf{J} - execute a jitter offset, \mathbf{M} - execute a microstep pattern, and \mathbf{E} - take an exposure.

 If the user plans to observe with multiple filters within an OB, it is strongly recommended to combine multiple science templates in the OB (each with one filter), rather than to alternate between many filters in one template (via nesting).
 Following this suggestion will minimize the time loss in case of OB abort and restart.
+In particular, when using nesting FPJME or FJPME no more than one filter per template is allowed.